-What happens if you cannot offer any of my preferences?
+What happens if I am not offered any of my preferences?

-In accordance with our legal duty, we will offer you a place at the next nearest school with places available.
-You still have the right to appeal against any preference that has been refused.
+In accordance with our legal duty, we will offer you a place at the next nearest school with a place available.
+You have the right to appeal against any preference that has been refused.